jeddygong/vite-plugin-progress/README.md

 - `callback` optional function to call when the progress bar completes
 - `stream` the output stream defaulting to stderr
 - `head` head character defaulting to complete character
+- `srcDir` the directory of the assets being built defaulting to "src"

 The `format` option accepts the following tokens: